 ARCC is dedicated to being a pan-Canadian centre.
 With initial funding from the Canadian Cancer Society, as we expand we will build partnerships with other provincial cancer agencies and Canadian universities to achieve national representation.

 examines long-term sequelae resulting from a diagnosis of childhood cancer and its treatment, and health care relating to these late effects.This multi-study initiative is funded by a Canadian Cancer Society program project grant, with additional funding from CCS BC and Yukon Division, and has examined long-term health effects and educational attainment, health care utilization, and quality of follow-up care among disease survivors.
 The ultimate aim of this program is to elucidate the areas of concern and translate these findings into cost-effective policy and practice.

 A similar program examining health and health care issues among breast cancer survivors is BC is funded by the Canadian Breast Cancer Foundation, BC and Yukon Division.

 The Gene-Environment Interactions in Cancer (GENIC) Program

 is the longest standing initiative within CCR.
 GENIC has completed (or has ongoing) a series of studies to examine the interaction between environmental risk factors and susceptibility genes for non-Hodgkin lymphoma, melanoma, and multiple myeloma, as well as breast, ovarian, and prostate cancers.
-An exciting new research platform under construction is the BC Generations Project (BCGP).
-BCGP has collected health information and biological samples from nearly 30,000 British Columbians as part of a national project to recruiting 250,000 Canadians.
-This observational cohort will be followed for up to 30 years for the development not only of cancer but of all chronic diseases.
-The data will be used by scientists across Canada to identify how environment, lifestyle and genetic susceptibility interact in the development of cancer.
+In 2008 the BC Generations Project (BCGP) was launched.
+BCGP has collected health information and biological samples from nearly 30,000 British Columbians who will be followed for up to 50 years.
+BCGP is part of a national project that has recruited over 300,000 Canadians.
+This observational cohort will be utilized by scientist across Canada and internationally to identify how environment, lifestyle and genetic susceptibility interact in the development of cancer and chronic diseases.